Today, October 26, 2023, is when you can officially buy the eero Max 7, Amazon’s first foray into the realm of Wi-Fi 7.

 Multi-Gig Port (WAN/LAN auto-sensing) | 2x 2.5Gbps 2x 10Gbps | 2x 2.5Gbps 1x 10Gbps 1x 10Gbps / SFP+ Combo |

-As you have noted from the table, the eero Max Pro 7 and TP-Link Deco BE85 are similar in hardware, with the latter encompassing the former and then some.
+As shown in the table, the eero Max Pro 7 and TP-Link Deco BE85 are similar in hardware, with the latter encompassing the former and then some.

-Specifically, the TP-Link Deco has a faster 2.4GHz band on paper (though likely the same in real-world usage) and a USB-based storage feature.
+Specifically, the TP-Link Deco has a faster 2.4GHz band on paper (though likely the same in real-world usage), support for SFP+, and an option for USB-based storage features.
 So, the biggest and most perplexing difference is the price, where eero Max 7 costs significantly more.

-And that brings us to their ease of use and features.
+And that brings us to the eero's firmware.
 Get ready to be even more perplexed.

 Since day one, the eero ecosystem has been known to collect user data.
 It was the first Wi-Fi solution that would not work independently without connecting to the vendor via the Internet.

-Specifically, you can’t even set up your eero hardware without logging in via an eero account.
-After that, everything that goes through your home eero can be monitored by its maker.
+Specifically, you need a live Internet connection (e.g. via a cellular connection) and log in with an eero (or Amazon) account before you can start the initial setup process.
+After that, everything that goes through your eero router can be monitored by its maker.

 Here’s eero’s privacy policy.